 Just as the shift towards purpose means a fundamental change in the ways we do business, so it does on a personal level.
 We start operating from our core as opposed to operating based on what others expect from us.

-Driving change from the inside out
+Unilever transform, driving change from inside

 Few top executives embody their purpose as consistently as Paul Polman, former CEO at Unilever and founder of IMAGINE – a for-benefit corporation and foundation to help accelerate implementation of the Global Goals.
-Transforming Unilever into one of the frontrunners in sustainability, he demonstrated that business can be done differently.
+Transforming Unilever into one of the front runners in sustainability, he demonstrated that business can be done differently.
 Throughout Unilever’s transformation, leadership was strongly involved.
 In their leadership development program, featured in the Harvard Business Review article “From Purpose to Impact,” senior executives crystallized their personal purpose.
 Energized through this, they launched impact projects as part of the leadership curriculum.
 In this way, they strengthened their sense of purpose and advanced Unilever’s portfolio and expertise in impact-driven business practices.

 One’s sense of purpose, once found, will likely grow and blossom over time – but learning how to live up to it can consciously be accelerated.
 What then are the key steps to make this happen?
 Well, the Purpose Activation process can be structured in three major steps.
 First, we mine the “gold nuggets” from our past and hammer out what truly matters to us.
 Basically, the question here is: “What is missing after I leave the room?
 What is my essence?”
 Then, step by step, we become better at connecting the dots and we learn how to boil it down and put it into words – words that have the power to inspire us every day.
 Lastly, once we have gained this clarity about our WHY, we can intentionally align what we do and how we do it, becoming more and more consistent over time.